Motivating early adolescents to read through an interconnected community

 The Unravel website promotes the app to parents and entices them to download the app for their kids.
 It clearly captures Unravel's values and key features.

 The Unravel library is tailored to what each kid likes to read, so kids can always find reads that best fit their taste.
-Through the initial onboarding process and the use of AI technology over time, every kid will have their own unique library.
+Through the initial selection of their favourite genres and the use of AI technology over time, every kid will have their own unique library.

 Kids can automatically generate recommendations based on what they read before, what they want to read now and how long of a read it should be.
 This simplifies the process and reduces the time it takes to find their next favourite read.